arshemii/SeaX3DIMG/README.md

 * Produce assignment and nearest voxel centers to the dataset module
 * Change the head aggregation
 * Check if memory is necessary!
+* Change left and right matrching to a less complex method